 How to choose your waterproof jacket based on your outings and level of exertion

 When doing sports, the extent to which we perspire depends on the intensity or duration of the effort.
 If the fabric’s breathability is not suitable for the type of activity you are doing, vapour from perspiration condenses inside the jacket.
-You will feel damp inside: this is not rain coming through, but perspiration condensing.
+You feel damp inside: this is not rain coming through, but perspiration vapour condensing.
 You therefore need to choose a rain jacket according to your type of physical activity.
 This jacket is designed for a two-hour hike at a pace of 5 km/h.

 Additional recommended products

 To also protect your lower body and have a complete suit that is very effective in protecting you from wind and downpours, we recommend the Raincut over-trousers.
 In 2019, we started using a more eco-friendly dyeing process on these over trousers.

 Our hiking jackets are guaranteed for 2 years.
 Our commitment?
 To offer you long-lasting products that you can use on all your country walks.
 Because the products we love the most are those that have a story to tell and will have more to tell in the future!